amy-tabb/basic-camera-calibration/README.md

 * Input 2: a file describing the chessboard pattern: physical dimensions, and number of corners vertically and horizontally
 * Output 1: undistorted images of the original images, with the located pattern overlaid.
 * Output 2: `details.txt`, with internal calibration information (upper triangular matrix, radial distortion parameters), summed reprojection error, rotation and translation for every image for which a calibration pattern could be located.
+* Optionally: generate a chessboard image for printing.
+You provide a `calibration_object.txt` file (see below).

 ## Docker release